ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {INFO:All Documents}

-In order to query all documents, the `@all_docs` keyword can be used e.g.
+In order to query all documents, the `@all_docs` keyword can be used:

 - `from @all_docs where FirstName = 'Laura'`
 - `from @all_docs where id() = 'companies/1-A'`.